 Here, learn more about the Child Protective Services process in Texas: how CPS gets involved, what can happen with a family, and what parents' rights are.

 Everyone has a legal duty to report suspected child abuse or neglect.
 Child Protective Services (CPS) is a part of a state agency, the Texas Department of Family and Protective Services.
-The sole purpose of CPS is to investigate reports of child abuse or neglect.
+CPS's sole purpose is to investigate child abuse or neglect reports.
 By law, the person who makes the report must remain anonymous.
 Doctors, lawyers, therapists, and clergy are legally required to make a report if they suspect child abuse or neglect.

-A CPS investigation might identify concerns about the care of your children or your home environment, but allow you to keep the child at home or with a relative while you work to make recommended changes.
-A written agreement called a Safety Plan lists what actions are recommended and may include a referral to Family Based Safety Services to help you.
-No court case is filed and you can’t be forced to agree to the Safety Plan.
-But if you won’t agree, or the Plan isn’t followed, CPS can file a court case and ask the court to order that you comply and/or take the child into custody and file a court case.
+A CPS investigation might identify concerns about your children’s care or home environment but allow you to keep the child at home or with a relative.
+At the same time, you work to make recommended changes.
+A written agreement called a Safety Plan lists the recommended actions and may include a referral to Family-Based Safety Services to help you.
+No court case is filed, and you can’t be forced to agree to the Safety Plan.
+But if you won’t agree, or the Plan isn’t followed, CPS can file a court case and ask the court to order that you comply, take the child into custody, and file a court case.

 - If CPS has filed a lawsuit against you to take your children, you have the right to a court-appointed attorney if you cannot afford an attorney.
 At the first CPS hearing, ask the court to appoint an attorney to represent you.

 - You have the right to deny the allegations made by CPS.

 - You have the right to be notified of and attend all court hearings.

 - You have the right to an interpreter if you do not understand English or are hearing impaired.